hazelcast/hazelcast-docker/README.md

 Note that:
 * The `MANCENTER_URL` environment variable defines the address of the Management Center application.
 In this case, it is available at `http://<host_ip>:8080/hazelcast-mancenter`.
 * This example uses an unencrypted channel for access to the Management Center web interface.
 Refer to [this readme section](https://github.com/hazelcast/management-center-docker#enabling-tlsssl) for instructions on enabling TLS/SSL for the Management Center image.
 * This example also assumes unencrypted communication channels for IMDG members and clients.
 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members.
-Refer to [this documentation section](https://docs.hazelcast.org/docs/3.12/manual/html-single/index.html#tlsssl) to learn about configuring TLS/SSL encryption.
+Refer to [this section](https://github.com/hazelcast/hazelcast-docker#tls_enabled-hazelcast-enterprise-only) to learn about enabling TLS/SSL encryption.

 Now, if you open a browser at [http://localhost:8080/hazelcast-mancenter](http://localhost:8080/hazelcast-mancenter), you should see your cluster with 2 nodes.
 You can start the [client](https://github.com/hazelcast/hazelcast-code-samples/tree/master/clients/basic) and observe in Management Center that the map data has been added.